lumtwj/PSD3-Consortium/README.md

 ---

 ## Generate file for installation
 1. After creating component, please edit the manifest folder and make sure that in bundles, you have already added your component so that your .jar file is being created.

-2. DO NOT CHANGE THE build.xml FILE!
+2. DO NOT DELETE THE build.xml FILE!
 	The build.xml is like your makefile.
 While running 'ant run' function, it will run 3 command all together.

 		1. ant osgi.init
 		2. ant osgi.run
 		3. ant bundles

-I've already added the bundles in so that it the stuff can be easily edited.
+3. I've already added the bundles in so that it the stuff can be easily edited.
 The folder has already been 			customised that as long as you import this folder in, you can go into your cygwin/terminal and run 'ant 		resolve' and 'ant run'.
 PLEASE also remember that if you are running on Eclipse, you will need to add 			reference library too, if not you will face a lot of error.

 	As for the running, I've already name the external db as login.jar and Joe already had his as test.jar, you just 		have to type

 		install file:test.jar
 		install file:login.jar

 		start <id>
 		stop <id>

-If you have make changes to the .java file and want to test it out, just do the following code.
+4. If you have make changes to the .java file and want to test it out, just do the following code.

 		stop 0
 		ant run
 		update <id>

-If you have no idea what is the id you have previously, type lb to check.
+5. If you have no idea what is the id you have previously, type lb to check.
 	For my component, you should see the follow result.

 	install file:login.jar
 		[] g!
 Bundle ID: 5
 	start 5
         	 [] g!
 Got Connection
         	 [] derrick derrick
         	 [] kevin kevin
         	 [] jason jason
         	 [] ngaifong ngaifong
         	 [] reuben reuben
         	 [] joe joe
         	 [] ian ian
         	 [] gene gene
         	 [] yuanhui yuanhui
         	 [] wenbing wenbing
         	 [] jiaxiong jiaxiong
         	 [] yve yve
         	 [] jasmine jasmine
         	 [] shiny shiny
         	 [] veronica veronica
         	 [] Got Connection
         	 [] derrick derrick
         	 [] kevin kevin
         	 [] jason jason
         	 [] ngaifong ngaifong
         	 [] reuben reuben
          	 [] joe joe
          	 [] ian ian
         	 [] gene gene
         	 [] yuanhui yuanhui
         	 [] wenbing wenbing
         	 [] jiaxiong jiaxiong
         	 [] yve yve
         	 [] jasmine jasmine
         	 [] shiny shiny
         	 [] veronica veronica
 	stop 5
         	 [] g!
 Goodbye World!!

 -Derrick